ChimPansky/42_rush08_wong_kar_wai/README.md

 - the merging only happens if the neighboring direction matches the sliding direction; for left right its horizontal and for updown its vertical.
 - per move and row/col only 1 merge can happen
 - if after sliding more than 2 adjacent squares have the same number, only the 2 "furthest away" in the sliding direction will merge
+- after a valid move one new random number spawns in a random empty square
 - throughout the game the chances for a 2 to appear are 90% compared to 10% for 4
 - there are 2 conditions for the game to be over:
   - there are no valid moves left (clean_up and quit game)